SynthmindsLLC/SynthBrain/02 -🧙🏿‍♂️ Learning Lab/👨🏻‍🏫 Courses/AI for Financial Management.md

 This pre-assessment is designed to initiate your thinking about the various ways AI can be utilized in financial risk management and to highlight the importance of ethical considerations.
 As you progress through the module, these concepts will be elaborated upon, providing you with a robust understanding of how to effectively use AI tools in a financial context.

-## 3.4 Understanding AI in Financial Risk Management: Concepts and Theories
+## Understanding AI in Financial Risk Management

 In this section, we will delve into the essential concepts and theories that underpin the application of artificial intelligence in financial risk management.
 The goal is to provide you with a foundational understanding that will prepare you for the practical applications to come.